 What Are Adenoids?

-Adenoids (AD-eh-noyds) do important work as infection fighters for babies and young children.
-But they become less important as a child gets older and the body develops other ways to fight germs.
-In kids, adenoids usually begin to shrink after about 5 years of age and often practically disappear by the teen years.
+Adenoids (pronounced: AD-eh-noyds) do important work as infection fighters for babies and young children.
+But they become less important as we get older and the body develops other ways to fight germs.
+Adenoids usually begin to shrink after about age 5 and often practically disappear by the teen years.

 What Are Enlarged Adenoids?

 Because adenoids trap germs that enter the body, adenoid tissue sometimes temporarily swells (becomes enlarged) as it tries to fight an infection.
 Allergies also can make them get bigger.

 The swelling sometimes gets better.
 But sometimes, adenoids can get infected (this is called adenoiditis).
 If this happens a lot, a doctor might recommend they be removed.
 Often, tonsils and adenoids are surgically removed at the same time.

 What Are the Signs & Symptoms of Enlarged Adenoids?

 - have trouble breathing through the nose

 - breathe through the mouth (which can lead to dry lips and mouth)

 - talk as if the nostrils are pinched